Topl/BramblSc/documentation/docs/tutorials/tutorials/obtain-funds.md

 ## Use Case

-Coming Soon

-Most of these tutorials require initial funds to be present in a wallet.
-This tutorial will show you how to load a wallet with LVL tokens from your Local Node.
+To load a new wallet with 100 LVL tokens from your Local Node.

+**Objectives:**

+- Create and initialize a wallet
-The funds come from the Genesis block in you Local Node.
+- Create an unproven transaction to transfer funds from the Genesis block to the wallet
+- Prove the transaction
+- Broascast the transaction to the local node

 ## Set-Up